 Integration methods have similar mechanisms.
-For example, mitmproxy integration understands the same -s option.
+For example, mitmproxy integration has the httpolice_silence option.

 Silencing locally

 You can also silence notices on individual messages by adding the special HTTPolice-Silence header to them.
 Its value is a comma-separated list of notice IDs.
 For example: